sendwithus/competencies/competencies/jupyter.md

 ## How do you prove it?

-- You know what is JupyterLab, JupyterHub, Jupyter Console, and a Jupyter Notebook, and what the main differences they have.
+- You know what a JupyterLab, JupyterHub, Jupyter Console, Jupyter Notebook is and the main differences between them.

 - You know what is Google Colab, and what differences it has with Jupyter environment.